airbnb/streamalert/docs/source/lookup-tables.rst

 * ``enabled`` — (bool) Pass `true` to activate LookupTables.
 Leave `false` to disable.
 * ``tables`` — (dict) A dict mapping the name of a LookupTable to its corresponding configuration.
-  The exact configuration varies from Driver to Driver.
+  The exact configuration varies from driver to driver.
 See below:

 S3 Driver
 `````````
 This uses AWS S3.
-It stores all LookupTables data into a single file in a S3 bucket, specified in the
+It stores all LookupTables data into a single file in an S3 bucket, specified in the
 configuration:

 .. code-block::